Cloudy, dry and mild: A relaxed day in Palma (6 September 2025)

 What this means for the day

-For city outings this is an invitation: market visits, a stroll through El Born or a detour to the cathedral late in the evening work without weather stress.
+For city outings this is an invitation: market visits, a stroll through El Born or a detour to the cathedral late in the evening work without weather stress, which aligns with Moderate and pleasant: Palma on September 20 with clouds and summer warmth.
 Short stays at the beach are also possible — the water is pleasant, the surf a little livelier than on windless days.
 Those planning a boat trip should consider the light to moderate breeze; for sailors it is more a friendly wind than a nuisance.

 In short: Palma stays dry, temperatures are mild to warm, and the air feels fresh enough to enjoy the day outdoors.
 Whether a bike ride by the sea, a market run or a late ice cream in the old town – today is a good day for it.

-The outlook for the week shows: changes are possible, especially towards the weekend.
+The outlook for the week shows: changes are possible, especially towards the weekend, as noted in Late Summer in Palma: Light Clouds and Warm Air on 21 September 2025.
 But for today: open the windows, let the sea air in and plan the day without an umbrella.
 And if you stroll to the cathedral in the evening you might hear the bells over Palma's roofs – a quiet Mallorcan finale to a pleasantly breezy day.

 Similar News